allegro/allegro.tech/_posts/2016-06-14-kotlin-null-safety-part1.md

 outside world.

 We can also observe that to check whether a value of a parameter is not `null` the `checkParameterIsNotNull` method is used.
-Again weʼll investigate this method a bit later.
+Again weʼll investigate this method in part 2.
 For now it is enough to say that upon receiving a `null` value an `IllegalArgumentException` will be thrown.

 ### Elvis operator